alekseybobkov/ls-module-imagemagick/readme.md

 to:
 	$product->getThumbnailPath(100, 100, true, $params = array('im_process'=>true, 'size_name'=>'cropped_100', 'cmd'=>'-resize 100x100^ -gravity center -extent 100x100'));

-In order the module to process the thumbnail generating request, the im_process parameter should be TRUE.
-The command-line parameters should be passed through the cmd parameter.
-The size_name parameter is required for distinguishing the thumbnail files.
+In order the module to process the thumbnail generating request, the **im_process** parameter should be TRUE.
+The command-line parameters should be passed through the **cmd** parameter.
+The **size_name** parameter is required for distinguishing the thumbnail files.
 It can be descriptive - for example "large_thumbnail".
 If a thumbnail with the specified size name already exists for the specified image, it will not be re-generated - the existing thumbnail will be returned.

-The function ignores the $width and $height values specified in the first two parameters of the getThumbnailPath() call, but takes into account the $returnJpeg (third) parameter.
+The extension ignores the $width and $height values specified in the first two parameters of the getThumbnailPath() call, but takes into account the $returnJpeg (third) parameter.

+The extension uses pure ImageMagick commands.
+Please refer to [ImageMagick documentation](http://www.imagemagick.org/Usage/) for details.

 ## Technical